 * Dogs must be leashed upon entering and leaving the off-leash dog park space.

-* Owners or custodians are resonsible for all actions of their dogs.
+* Owners or custodians are responsible for all actions of their dogs.

 * Classified dogs and female dogs in heat are prohibited.